 Re-grading.
 If you think a mistake has been made in grading your work, you must submit it to me for re-grading no later than one week after the date on which the work was returned to the class, with a written explanation of your reason for desiring a re-grade.
 Be aware that the entire exam will be subject to re-grading, which often might decrease the total score.
 After that, the grade will be considered final.
-Arithmetic errors in the grading can be corrected without re-grading.
+Arithmetic errors in the grading can be corrected without regrading.

 Make-up exam policy.
 Do not miss any of the exams.
 If you miss an exam, you will have a score of "0" on the exam until it is made up.
 Only students with legitimate excuses as determined by the University policy will be given a make-up exam.
 For a make-up exam you will need a written documentation of the emergency or illness.
-The will be no make up for missing quizzes.
+A missed quiz will also be assigned a zero score.